 Insurance forms: CNESST, SAAQ and salary insurance

-If you have insurance forms to be filled out, bring them to your surgeon's office.
+If you have insurance forms to be filled out, call your surgeon's office and bring them to your next follow-up appointment.
+The forms can only be filled out after the surgery.